 - Unintentionally Hilarious, but the scene of the Nazgûl breaking into the Prancing Pony in order to kill the hobbits as they sleep.
 They raise their blades and begin stabbing into the beds, only to find that it's all a simple pillow set-up while the four are safely in an inn across the way.
 It's funny to see the most feared servants of Sauron being fooled by one of the oldest tricks in the book.

 - And how pissed off they are.
+Clearly they know how foolish they must have looked.

-- "What about second breakfast?"
+- Four words: "What about second breakfast?"

 - What makes this truly hilarious is the look that all the hobbits, even Frodo, give Strider as if he's some sort of idiot, as well as Pippin's horrified expression as he realizes Men usually only have three meals a day.